Rajan-vy/Frontend-Assignment/README.md

 # Homepage
 ![image](https://github.com/Rajan-vy/Frontend-Assignment/assets/72688890/751f185d-0317-45f7-9590-edfa9c94f659)
-This the landing page/Homepage of the website, containing banner and some random products for display.
+This is the landing page/Homepage of the website, containing banner and some random products for display.
 User can add products to cart directly from here also.

 # Products page
 ![image](https://github.com/Rajan-vy/Frontend-Assignment/assets/72688890/bb31005e-6ef5-4683-b609-d934eacef4e4)